ze0nni/corona-atlas/readme.md

 Append to atlas images (png and jpg) from `${root_directory}/{directory}`

+## fit [width] [height] [prefix]

+After put you can call fit to resize added images:

+    put ui/font
+    fit 30 30 ui/font # now all images from ui/font are fitted to 30x30 rect

 # Features

 You can declare few atlases in one file like this